jimmyshi360/micro-image-transformations/README.md

 My Node package is published so you can download it and use it for your own projeects (installation steps below).
 The npm package is currently v3.0.0 as I had to publish a few times for testing purposes.

-## Thank you Instrumental, your consideration means a lot to me.
-This project was an enjoyable learning experience!

 ## Installation

 `npm install --save micro-image-transformations`